 There's no question that the Swedish style is popular for decorating homes.
-The refined elegance and casual aged appearance seem to have universal appeal.
+The refined elegance and casual aged appearance seem to have a universal appeal.

 Carl Larsson, a Swedish artist, is generally credited with popularizing the Swedish style of decorating.
 The style is also heavily influenced by the light and weather of Scandinavia.
 Long dreary winters with early dusk and a lack of natural light necessitated a need to bring the lightness indoors.